mchristofjr/CS499-eportfolio/README.md

 ## Final Reflection

-This capstone portfolio demonstrates the evolution of a single artifact across multiple technical dimensions—software engineering practices, algorithm refinement, and database optimization.
+This capstone portfolio demonstrates the evolution of a single artifact across multiple technical dimensions; software engineering practices, algorithm refinement, and database optimization.
 Through iterative enhancement, I strengthened code quality, structural clarity, and system performance while maintaining functional integrity.

 This work represents both technical competency and professional readiness as I transition from academic study into the field of software development.